Trees in graphs of large linear cliquewidth: Patterns, obstructions, main result and Dichotomy Lemma

-\paragraph*{Linearisation} We begin by describing the alternative (b) in more detail.
 A \emph{linear preorder} is a binary relation that is transitive and total (every two elements are related in at least one direction).
 In other words, this is a partition of a set into parts, and a linear order on these parts, as in the following example:

+We say that a tree is linear if it is a chain: nodes have at most one child (i.e.~there are no disjoint nodes).
+Note that linear preorders are the same as linear trees.
+The following definition proposes a way to transform an arbitrary tree decomposition into a linear one.

-\begin{definition}[Linearisation] A \emph{linearisation} of a tree decomposition is a linear preorder on its vertices such that vertices from the same part of the order are introduced in the same node of the tree decomposition. \end{definition} We will be interested in linearisations which are consistent with the structure of the underlying graph.
-This is formalized by the \emph{width} of the linearisation, which is defined to be the maximal rank of the prefixes of the preorder, i.e.~downward closed sets.
-We say that a class of tree decompositions has \emph{linearisations of bounded width} if to each tree decomposition one can associate a linearisation, such that corresponding widths are bounded.
+\begin{definition}[Linearisation] A \emph{linearisation} of a tree decomposition is a linear preorder on its vertices such that vertices from the same part of the order are introduced in the same node of the tree decomposition. \end{definition}

+We will be interested in linearisations which are consistent with the structure of the underlying graph.
+These correspond to linearisations which can be given a structure of $k'$-tree decomposition (with a linear tree), by fixing some well-chosen $k'$-colourings.
+Being able to choose such consistent $k'$-colourings amounts to satisfying the definition below.

+\begin{definition}[Width of a linearisation] A linearisation has \emph{width} $k'$ if every prefix of the linearisation has \emph{rank} $\leq k'$, i.e.~admits a $k'$-colouring which is consistent with the graph. \end{definition}

+Typically, we will find linearisations of width $k'$ for some given $k$-tree decomposition, where $k'$ is much larger than $k$.
+We say that a class of $k$-tree decompositions is \emph{linear} if there is $k'$ such that to each tree decomposition one can associate a linearisation of width $\leq k'$.
+We say that a class of tree decompositions is \emph{locally linear} if the class of its local sub-decompositions is linear, i.e.~to each local sub-decomposition of a decomposition in the class, one may associate a linearisation such that the widths of the linearisations are bounded.

-We are now ready to present the main lemma in our proof, which we call the Dichotomy Lemma.
+We are now ready to state the Dichotomy Lemma.